azdanov/design-patterns/README.md

 * Encapsulation - the action of enclosing something in or as if in a capsule
 * Polymorphism - the condition of occurring in several different forms
 * Inheritance - the practice of passing on functionality
+* Coupling - a term used when two objects are loosely coupled, they can interact, but have very little knowledge of each other.
+* Cohesion - a term used as a measure of how closely a class or a module supports a single purpose or responsibility.
+A module or class has high cohesion when it is designed around a set of related functions, and it has low cohesion when it is designed around a set of unrelated functions.

 ## Principles